Innovative Government in the Age of COVID-19

 The ASPEN Institute is using CityBase technology to manage applications for its COVID-19 Challenge Grant, which provides funding to policy-oriented technologists who are using innovative approaches to fight the spread of COVID-19.

-City, county, and state governments can use CityBase online forms and case management to:
+City, county, and state governments can use CityBase technology to:

 - Migrate in-person and paper processes online to maintain government continuity.